 This is one of the most scenic rides in the Northeast.

-The long version is 67 miles with only 1700 feet of climbing with beautiful views of the lake at most spots.
+On Saturday, the long version is 67 miles with only 1700 feet of climbing with beautiful views of the lake at most spots.

 We start by the ferry in Plattsburgh where we park our cars and head north on the New York shoreline go all the way up to near the Canadian border and cross over to the Champlain islands at Rouses point.
 Then we may go make our way down through the Champlain islands until we get to Hero‘s Welcome where we stop for lunch.